 They soon discover that the derelict is actually cargo containers assembled together from the S.S.
 Botany Bay, a ship Chekov remembers all too well.
-Panicking, he rushes a confused Terrell toward the exit, only to find that a group of people are waiting outside.
+Panicking, he rushes a confused Terrell toward the exit, only to find that a group of strangely-dressed people are waiting outside.
 Chekov and Terrell are taken prisoner, and their captor reveals himself as Khan Noonien Singh (Ricardo Montalban).
 He identifies the rest of his group as the remaining survivors of his crew.
 Khan reveals that 15 years earlier, Captain Kirk exiled Khan and his followers to Ceti Alpha V after the genetically-engineered supermen nearly captured the Enterprise.
 Khan says that six months after they were marooned, Ceti Alpha VI exploded, destroying Ceti Alpha V's ecosystem and shifting its orbit and position in space.
 The crew of the Reliant thought they were orbiting Ceti Alpha VI, when in reality they were orbiting Ceti Alpha V instead.

 Khan blames Kirk for the death of his wife (presumably Lt.
 Marla McGivers, an Enterprise crewmember who joined Khan in exile) and plans to avenge her.
 In order to find out why the two are there, Khan forces juvenile Ceti eels (unpleasant-looking creatures) into their ears.
-Once inside their victims, Khan explains, the eels wrap themselves around the cerebral cortex of the brain, rendering the victim subservient to any command.
+Once inside their victims, Khan explains, the eels wrap themselves around the cerebral cortex of the brain, rendering the victim subservient to any command and to interrogation.
 Khan explains further: As the eels grow and mature inside the brain, the victim is slowly driven insane, followed later by death.
 Using Chekov and Terrell as his servant, Khan and his henchmen to seize control of the Reliant and escape Ceti Alpha V.

 A furious Carol asks him why he is taking the Genesis Project away from her.
 Kirk is confused and incredulously denies having any involvement with it.
 The transmission becomes garbled and communication is soon lost: Khan is luring Kirk to Regula I by having a now-brainwashed Chekov inform Carol that Kirk had ordered them to take possession of the Genesis Device.
 The Reliant will be coming to the station in three days to take the Genesis equipment.
 Carol contacted Kirk to confirm the order, but the signal is jammed by Khan, with only bits and pieces of the message going through.
 Kirk, after consulting with Starfleet Command, assumes command and orders Enterprise to set a course for Regula I.